valebes/ppl/README.md

 - **PPL_THREADS_MAPPING**: Specifies the threads mapping.
 By default, the threads are mapped in the order in which the cores are found.
 This option is only valid when pinning is active.
 (Note that this environment variable is kinda similar to the `OMP_PLACES` environment variable in OpenMP).
   - Example: `PPL_THREADS_MAPPING=0,2,1,3` will map the threads in the following order: `0 -> core 0`, `1 -> core 2`, `2 -> core 1`, `3 -> core 3`.

 To customize the configuration, set the desired environment variables before running your Rust program that uses PPL.
-For example, you can set the environment variables in your shell script or use a tool like `env_file` to load them from a file.
+For example, you can set the environment variables in your shell script or use a tool to load them from a file.

 Please note that changing these configuration options may have an impact on the performance and behavior of your parallel computations.
 Experiment with different settings to find the optimal configuration for your specific use case.

-## Channel Implementation
+## Channel Backend

-Parallelo Parallel Library (PPL) provides flexibility in choosing the channel implementation for multi-producer, single-consumer communication.
-Depending on your requirements and preferences, you can select the desired channel implementation at compile time using feature flags.
+Parallelo Parallel Library (PPL) provides flexibility in choosing the channel backend used for multi-producer, single-consumer communication in the framework.
+Depending on your requirements and preferences, you can select the desired channel backend at compile time using feature flags.

-The default channel implementation in PPL is **crossbeam**.
+The default backend in PPL is **crossbeam**.

-Crossbeam is a highly performant channel implementation that provides efficient and reliable communication differents threads.
+Crossbeam provides a highly performant channel implementation that provides efficient and reliable communication differents threads.
 It is well-suited for a wide range of parallel computing scenarios.

-The available channel implementations are:
+Overall, PPL supports the following backends:

 - **crossbeam**: Uses the [Crossbeam](https://github.com/crossbeam-rs/crossbeam) channel.
 - **flume**: Uses the [Flume](https://github.com/zesterer/flume) channel.
 - **kanal**: Uses the [Kanal](https://github.com/fereidani/kanal) channel.
 - **ff**: Uses a channel based on [FastFlow](http://calvados.di.unipi.it/) queues (**Experimental**).

-To select a specific channel implementation, enable the corresponding feature flag during the build process.
-For example, to use the crossbeam channel implementation, add the following to your Cargo.toml file:
+To select a specific channel backend, enable the corresponding feature flag during the build process.
+For example, to use the crossbeam channel, add the following to your Cargo.toml file:

 ```toml
 [dependencies.ppl]